confluentinc/ksql/docs/developer-guide/serialization.rst

 default, defined by ``ksql.persistence.wrap.single.values``.
 You can change the system default.
 For more information, see :ref:`ksql-persistence-wrap-single-values`.

 .. important:: KSQL treats ``null` keys and values as a special case.
-It is recommended that
+We recommended avoiding
                unwrapped single-field schemas are avoided if the field can have a ``null`` value.

 A ``null`` value in a table's topic is treated as a tombstone, used to indicate a row has been